Department of Agricultural Education and Extension

-The Department of Community Development and Extension (DCDEx), formerly Department of Community Development Education (DCDE) of the College of Education, is now with the College of Agriculture and Food Science (CAFS).
-BOR Resolution no. 43, s 2014, formalized DCDEx' integration into CAFS on July 26, 2014.
+The Department of Agricultural Education and Extension (DAEEx), formerly Department of Community Development Education (DCDE) of the College of Education, is now with the College of Agriculture and Food Science (CAFS).
+BOR Resolution no. 43, s 2014, formalized DCDEx’ integration into CAFS on July 26, 2014.

 Our Academic Staff